 Tomorrow I'm going in super early and will file papers until 8:30.
 What papers are left will have to be hidden somewhere.
 Then I need to get about the business organizing my classroom open house, writing lesson plans, gather the beginning of the year papers, and activities I need for the first week.

-a little kindergarten boy with a Mohawk bringing me an arrangement of summer wild flowers in an Old El Paso salsa jar.
+The day ended with a garden clean-up gathering and a little kindergarten boy with a Mohawk bringing me an arrangement of summer wild flowers in an Old El Paso salsa jar.
 I do have a knack for being irresistible to the under 8 over 70 male population.

-do-gooder overachieving kindergarten teachers on our kindergarten playground and picked up litter, weeded the gardens, planted flowers, swept the sidewalks, and trimmed bushes.
+The do-gooder overachieving kindergarten parents met the do-gooder overachieving kindergarten teachers on our kindergarten playground and picked up litter, weeded the gardens, planted flowers, swept the sidewalks, and trimmed bushes.
 Trimming the bushes is a union job and tomorrow a person from the grounds crew will show up in my room, give me the annual lecture about a lawsuit for cutting the bushes, and I'll be forced yet again to play innocent.
 I don't know why they don't go see the other teacher.
 It's always me.
 In the words of Scarlett O'Hara, "Tomorrow is another day."

 Saturday, August 7, 2010